randomizednum/single-statement-tic-tac-toe/README.md

 Tic tac toe with:

-* A single function
-* A single statement in the function body
+* A single statement
 * No global variables
+* No functions except main

 Note: Winning-losing hasn't been implemented